OPEN RELATIONSHIP GROUP COACHING

 Group Consult Coaching Details:

 - We will spend 30 minutes together on the phone so I can learn more about you and your relationship patterns as you start the group.
-You’ll have the freedom to be creative, but I’ll hold you ACCOUNTABLE in a way that works for you!

 - The group is designed that you can join at any time.